wasif12334/code-quality-checker/docs/SRS.md

 7. Future Enhancements
 The following features are not in scope for the current version but could be added in the future:
-•	File upload support — allow users to upload .java files directly instead of pasting code
+•	File upload support allow users to upload .java files directly instead of pasting code
-•	Multiple language support — extend analysis beyond Java to other languages like Python or C++
+•	Multiple language support extend analysis beyond Java to other languages like Python or C++
-•	AI-based analysis — use a language model to provide smarter, context-aware suggestions
+•	AI-based analysis use a language model to provide smarter, context-aware suggestions
-•	UI dashboard — show score history, trends, and comparisons over time
+•	UI dashboard show score history, trends, and comparisons over time
-•	PDF report generation — let users download a formatted analysis report
+•	PDF report generation let users download a formatted analysis report

 8. Team Members

-Role	Member
+Wasif Ali Raza
-Backend Developer	Your Name
+Muhammad Madni
-Frontend Developer	Member 1
+Duad Latif
-Rules Developer	Member 2
+Khizer Rehman Nawaz
-Documentation & Testing	Member 3
+Zohaib Luqman

 9. Conclusion
 The Code Quality Checker is a lightweight but practical tool that helps developers write better code.
 By combining a rule-based analysis engine with a simple REST API and a clean frontend, the system makes it easy for anyone to get immediate feedback on their code quality.